A new musical telling the story of Andrew Carnegie’s life.

 A Concert version of the musical will be produced at The Carnegie Hall in Dunfermline on 17th and 18th May 2019.

-As part of the Edinburgh Fringe 2021 the concert version of musical at The Carnegie Hall will be available to watch on demand from 6th to 30th August.
+As part of the Edinburgh Fringe 2021 the concert version of musical at The Carnegie Hall was available to watch on demand from 6th to 30th August.

 Donna Hazelton performing ‘Mothers and Sons’ from ‘Carnegie – The Star Spangled Scotchman’